MontrealCorpusTools/PolyglotDB/docs/source/acoustics_encoding.rst

 Encoding acoustic tracks from CSV
 =================================

-Sometimes, you may want to use external software to extract specific measurement tracks.
-For example, `FastTrack`_ is a Praat plugin that can generate formant tracks.
+Sometimes you may want to use external software to generate measurement tracks.
+Examples include:

+    - F0 (pitch) tracks computed by an external library, across entire files
+    - Voice quality tracks for each vowel, computed using `VoiceSauce`_
+    - Vowel formant tracks, e.g. using `FastTrack`_.

 If you have generated tracks using other software, you can import them into PolyglotDB using the functions :code:`save_track_from_csvs` and :code:`save_track_from_csv` as long as the files follow the expected structure.